minkyoo9/Unlearning-safety-alignment/README.md

   Utility scores for each model can be found at `LLaMA-Factory/scripts/full/results_3B/{method}_full_adv/{lr}/1_Stephen_King/{metric}.json`

-  > The specific metrics and experimental settings for Table 2 are described in Appendix B.4.
+  > The specific metric settings are described in Appendix B.4.

 - **TV Evaluation:**
   The unlearned models for Task Vector are stored in `muse_bench/baselines/scripts/tv`.